Saturday, November 28, 2009

 Caldwell is overly optimistic to the extent he claims that large Muslim populations would assimilate if only the Western host countries had the self-confidence to insist that they adopt Western values.
 Islam is not just a moral code and a description of man's supposed relationship to the divine.
 Islam claims to be the ultimate basis for a society's laws and government, and laws and government must yield to the extent they clash with Islam's teachings.
 Islam is incompatible with the Western tradition in which religion is limited to the spiritual sphere of life, while the state governs secular affairs.

-average IQ in Muslim countries ranges from 83 in Egypt to 90 in Turkey.
+The difference in the cognitive abilities of Muslims and Westerners as measured on IQ tests would preclude assimilation even if Islam were not a totalitarian faith.
+The average IQ in Muslim countries ranges from 83 in Egypt to 90 in Turkey.
 That's nearly a standard deviation below the average IQ of white Europeans.
 Groups with dramatically different cognitive abilities will not adopt the same views about how a society should be governed or what goals a society should pursue.
 There is a minimum average IQ that a population needs to sustain the political institutions of a democratic state, like a legislature and the rule of law.
 The authoritarian character of the governments of Muslim countries indicates that Muslim populations fall below that minimum.

 Monday, October 5, 2009